TraverseData/traverse-retargeting-advertiser-documentation/README.md

   1. A campaign ID.
   2. An exclusion-list ID.

+*Note:* We will release a UI after MVP.

 ## Deploying our tag

 You can load our tag from the following URL: